Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Predictions of the Cosmic Web Observable by Roman

-We generate ``mock'' HLWAS Deep and Ultra-deep galaxy samples using TNG100 and TNG50. \citet{ROTAC25} recommend a limiting 5$\sigma$ $H$-band AB magnitude $H < 27.5$~mag ($H < 28.1$~mag) for the HLWAS Deep (Ultra-deep) survey, and a 5$\sigma$ spectroscopic line sensitivity limit of $f=5.8\times10^{-17}$~{\ergscm} for the HLWAS Deep survey.
-Recall that the HLWAS Ultra-deep tier does not have deeper spectroscopy planned than HLWAS Deep.
+We generate ``mock'' HLWAS Deep and Ultra-deep galaxy samples using TNG100 and TNG50. \citet{ROTAC25} recommended a limiting 5$\sigma$ $H$-band AB magnitude $H\!< \!27.5$~mag ($H\!<\!28.1$~mag) for the HLWAS Deep (Ultra-deep) survey, and a 5$\sigma$ spectroscopic line sensitivity limit of $f=5.8\!\times\!10^{-17}$~{\ergscm} for the HLWAS Deep survey.
+The HLWAS Ultra-deep tier does not have deeper spectroscopy planned than HLWAS Deep.
 We assume that galaxies will be identified (1) in photometry in the $H$-band, and (2) in spectroscopy with the commonly-observed {\Hawave} emission line.
 The {\Ha} line is typically the strongest and one of the most easily observable emission lines \citep[e.g.,][]{KE12}, and it would be accessible by the wavelengths observable by Roman at $z=1$.
 The criterion for (2) implies that spectroscopic redshifts are available for all galaxies to precisely pinpoint their 3D location.
-We transform mock photometric magnitudes from existing magnitudes in the TNG catalogs \citep{TNGDR19} to the Roman $H$-band, or the F158W filter.
-We also transform the observable spectroscopic limits to intrinsic SFR limits, as described in Appendix~\ref{app:mock}.
-Furthermore, we do not consider the effects of line resolution from the Roman G150 grism -- whose resolution is $\sim$600 at the observed wavelength of {\Ha} at $z=1$ -- and therefore assume the ``best-case'' scenario for deriving a redshift for any given line \citep[see, e.g.,][]{Pandya19}.